 3Play Media offers Live Auto Captioning for live events.
 This service uses automatic speech recognition (ASR) to caption live streaming events in real time.
 If you don't see "Live Captioning" in the top navigation of your 3Play Account, you can navigate to your project level settings to enable the Live Captioning module (or contact your 3Play Media Account Manager for assistance).

 Once activated, users can set up an integration with a supported video platform (Zoom, Youtube, or Brightcove).
-Depending on whether the hosting platform supports native caption streaming (such as Zoom, Youtube, Brightcove, and any video player that supports 608 encoded captions), or not, (such as Hopin) users can use 3Play’s Live Caption Embed or Second Screen Webpage to display captions to their audiences.
+In addition to posting captions back to supported platforms, you can also use 3Play’s Live Caption Embed or Second Screen Webpage to display captions to livestream audiences.
 You can find support documentation on how to link your video platform to 3Play in the relevant section of our Live Captioning documentation here.

 Following integration, users must schedule Live Auto Captioning in advance for a live-streaming event.
 Captions will display as the event is streamed in real time with a 5-6 second delay (which is adjustable through 3Play's Advanced Settings).